UoMResearchIT/r-tidyverse-digital-humanities/_episodes/04-data-structures-part1.md

 {: .callout}

 In order to successfully use our data in R, we need to understand what the basic data structures are, and how they behave.
-For now, let's remove that extra line from our cats data and reload it, while we investigate this behavior further:
+For now, let's reload the original version of our cat data and reload it, while we investigate this behavior further:

 ~~~